Skip to main content

 Following the audit outcome, taking into account any corrective or preventative actions planned by the exporting country, a decision on whether to grant market access is considered.

-The FSA provides written recommendations to Defra in our area of competence (food safety and public health) to feed into the cross Government decision-making process and to propose countries for risk-based audit.
-These recommendations will be published on this page.
+The FSA provides written recommendations on market access approvals to Defra for our areas of competence (food safety and public health) to feed into the cross-Government decision-making process.
+FSA's recommendations to Defra will be published on this page.

 April 2023